aldolat/private-content/README.md

 `[private role="contributor-only"]Text for Contributors only[/private]`

-Once a "Wholesale Customer" has been logged in, he will read the notes dedicated to `contributors-only`.
+Once a "Wholesale Customer" has been logged in, he will read the notes dedicated to `contributor-only`.
 Please note that we are using `role="contributor-only"`, not simply `role="contributor"`.

 ## Screenshots